 How to Make Raspberry Overnight Oats

+- Mix ingredients.
 Begin by adding the oats, milk, cocoa powder, maple syrup to your jar (or bowl), along with a dash of vanilla extract and a pinch of salt.
 If you're using chocolate milk, then skip the cocoa and the maple syrup.
+Stir well.

-Once you've added all the ingredients, give everything a good stir.
-Then, cover the jar and refrigerate overnight.
+- Refrigerate.
+Once everything is combined, cover the jar and refrigerate overnight.

+- Add toppings.
 The next morning, it's time to eat!
-Simply top the oatmeal with fresh raspberries and a few chocolate chunks, then dig in.
+Top the oatmeal with fresh raspberries and a few chocolate chunks, then dig in.

 If you know you'll be in a hurry in the morning, add the fresh raspberries and chopped chocolate over the oats mixture at night.
 However, if you are making multiple jars, wait to add the berries.
 Raspberries tend to go bad quickly, and the liquid from the oatmeal can accelerate that.